Bromgard/rcblack/Gisla_saga/Gisla_30.md

 4 __Str.
 23__.
 Prose word order: Hverr of veit, nema Gísle drage hvassan hjaldrís ór spǫ́nom -- ǫ́tt fyrþa mon frétta f&oelig;revǫ́n, -- alls sigviþer segja snyrte hrings af þinge Þórketel ráþenn; vér drýgjom dǫ́þ til dauþa.

 "Who knows if Gísli will perhaps draw his sharp sword, the relative of the people (Gísli himself) will learn, when the warriors tell the sword-carrier (Gísli himself) of Þorkell's death.
-We will perform heroic deeds to death."
+We will perform heroic deeds unto (our) death."

 * _hjaldríss_, "ice of battle," the cold steel, the sword.
 * [_spǫ́nn_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0581:42) pl. _sp&oelig;nir_, the carved wood from which the scabbard was made, such as what has been found in ancient burials.